 Flotation Devices: Water wings, snorkel tubes, noodles and others are permitted unless it is very crowded.
 Lifeguards have final say over whether such devices or balls and other games are permissible.

-Food and Beverages: Food and beverages are permitted with residents responsible for clean-up and using trash and recycle bins.
+Food and Beverages: Food and beverages are permitted with residents responsible for clean-up and using trash and recycling bins.
 No glass or breakables in the pool area.
 Those wishing to consume alcohol must be 21 years old, as required by state law.
 Gum is not allowed in the pool area.

 Pets: No pets area allowed inside the fenced pool area.